Logo

 )

+The new structure is allocated and filled using the given name, access function, registration location OID and list of modes that the handler supports.
 If modes == 0, then modes will automatically be set to the default value of only HANDLER_CAN_DEFAULT, which is by default read-only GET and GETNEXT requests.
 A hander which supports sets but not row creation should set us a mode of HANDLER_CAN_SET_ONLY.

 Note: